madrilene/eleventy-excellent/src/docs/fonts.md

 Add your new font aliases in `src/_data/designTokens/fonts.json`.

-Finally, in `src/_includes/head/preloads.njk` edit the font preloads.
+In `src/_includes/head/preloads.njk` edit the font preloads (Recommended one weight per font).

+If you want to use your font in the **OG images template**, store them in `src/_includes/fonts` to use them as `base64` encoded inline CSS.
+This makes you independent of the system executing the build.